uncopenweb/jsonic/README.rst

 3. JSonic.js
 4. A browser supporting HTML5 localStorage (optional)

-The server Python code requires these minimum versions:
+The server Python code has been tested with these minimum versions:

+1. Python 2.6
-1. Tornado 0.2
+2. Tornado 0.2
-2. iterpipes 0.3
+3. iterpipes 0.3
-3. espeak 1.36.02
+4. espeak 1.36.02
-4. lame lame 3.98.2
+5. lame lame 3.98.2
-5. oggenc 1.2.0
+6. oggenc 1.2.0

 Execute `python jsonic.py` to start the server.
 The see the demos under `examples/` for how to use the JS API.